 Consideration of the depth of the obstruction

 For this study, we evaluated obstructions that were 500 mm or 600 mm deep.
 Based on our results, the depth of an obstruction influenced participants’ ability to complete obstructed reaching tasks.
-A smaller proportion of participants were able to successfully perform reaching across the 600 mm depth obstruction compared to the 500 mm depth (see Figure 13Figure 13.
-Percentage of our total participant sample who were unable to complete the various reaching tasks (unobstructed reaching, left; 500 mm depth obstructed reaching, middle; 600 mm depth obstructed reaching, right).
-Data are summarized for All WhMD users, completing the touch (blue bars) and grasp (orange bars) tasks).
+A smaller proportion of participants were able to successfully perform reaching across the 600 mm depth obstruction compared to the 500 mm depth (see Figure 13).
 However, among those able to complete the task at both depths, maximum reach heights were generally similar, indicating that obstruction depth evaluated in this study did not substantially affect vertical reach performance once access was achieved.
 With this in mind, consideration of the lessened obstruction depth (i.e. 500 mm) is recommended for guiding reach range considerations.
 This approach supports greater inclusivity.

 Of note, the ability to complete obstructed reaches was also dependent on whether participants could position their mobility device underneath the table surface, highlighting the importance of the under-surface clearance and device fit.